Xiaohan5349/approw-docs-v1/docs/en/guides/access-control/rbac.md

 You can use the Approw console to create roles: In **Privilege Management** - **Role Management** Click **Add Role **:

 - Role code: The unique id of the role.
 It only allowed to contain English letters, numbers, underscore _ and hyphen -.
-Here we fill in `admin`。
+Here we fill in `admin`.
-- Role description: the description of the role, here we fill in the`administrator`。
+- Role description: the description of the role, here we fill in the`administrator`.

 Add three roles:

 ![](~@imagesZhCn/guides/access-control/5186f15e-b02a-4b7b-b886-a3f26f5f07c8.png)

 You can also use API & SDK to create roles.
-For details, see[Role Management SDK](/reference/sdk-for-node/management/RolesManagementClient.md)。
+For details, please refer to [Role Management SDK](/reference/sdk-for-node/management/RolesManagementClient.md).

 ## Grant user a role